Create a Website Account - Manage notification subscriptions, save form progress and more.

 Call Pellitteri Waste Systems (257-4285) to arrange a special pick-up collection or for additional options check the Recycling Guide

+Here is the link for the 2023 Solid Waste and Recycling Calendar.
 Paper copies are available at the City Hall Lobby, 5520 Lacy Rd.
-Electronic copies are here.